The Most Charming Towns

 The coast of the French Riviera glimmers with wonderful resort towns that boast tempting beaches and picturesque landscapes.
 Below are the resort towns of the French Riviera and their corresponding links for travel guides:

 Saint-Tropez is a small town that, at first glance, seems quite traditional.
-However, this town is famous worldwide for being one of the European centers of luxury, gigantic yachts and lavish sports cars.
+However, this town is famous worldwide for being one of the most glamorous centers of luxury, gigantic yachts and lavish sports cars worldwide.
 It owes much of its success to Brigitte Bardot and the movie ‘And God Created Woman’, filmed in Saint-Tropez and released in 1957, which made Bardot a sex symbol for a whole generation.
+Travel to this jet-setters’ and artists’ favorite to experience a fashionable French Riviera escapade.

 In Saint-Tropez, two very different lifestyles coexist at the same time.
 On the one hand, fame, wealth and ostentation are concentrated in the port area, where large ships, Ferraris, legendary nightclubs, and luxury stores predominate.
 On the other, the town also has a quaint, quiet area, where a a more tranquil lifestyle reigns.
 They are the neighborhoods where the locals live.